OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:10

-So David rested with his fathers,
+So David passed away and was laid to rest with his ancestors,
 and was buried in the City of David.

 ## 1 Kings 2:11

-The time that David reigned over Israel was forty years.
+David reigned over Israel for forty years.
 He reigned seven years in Hebron and thirty-three years in Jerusalem.

 ## 1 Kings 2:12

-Then Solomon sat on the throne of his father David,
+Solomon then ascended the throne of his father David,
 and his kingdom was firmly established.

 ---